 The energy industry has been in the news a lot lately.
 You may have seen headlines warning of shortfalls in supply, price hikes, impending blackouts, and an oncoming energy crisis.

-There has also been coverage of a handful of state and local governments encouraging home owners to go “gas free”, with proposals to reduce gas connections in new home developments and announcing some council offices are removing gas appliances.
+There has also been coverage of a handful of state and local governments encouraging homeowners to go “gas free”, with proposals to reduce gas connections in new home developments and announcing some council offices are removing gas appliances.

 Keeping the heating on